Sotera/distributed-louvain-modularity/README.md

 Distributed Louvain Modularity
 ==============================
-This project is a Giraph/Hadoop implementation of a distributed version of the Louvain community detection algorithm described in "Fast unfolding of communities in large networks” - http://arxiv.org/pdf/0803.0476.pdf
+This project is a Giraph/Hadoop implementation of a distributed version of the Louvain community detection algorithm described in "Fast unfolding of communities in large networks��� - http://arxiv.org/pdf/0803.0476.pdf

 There are three main parts to the project.